Looking for Car Stereos?Start shopping

 The tweeters, found on the Sport model only, are located behind grilles on the door panels.
 Getting to them is merely a matter of removing four Phillips screws and removing the tweeters from their brackets.
 The factory models measure 1.416" in diameter, with a mounting depth of 1.494".

 To install new tweeters underneath the factory grille, you’ll have to find or fabricate new mounting brackets.
-Our universal backstraps will help, because they can be cut or bent to the size or shape you need for your Fit.
+Our universal backstraps will help, because they can be cut or bent to the size or shape you need.
 Depending on the aftermarket tweeters you choose, you also have the option of surface-mounting them on the sail panel.

 A speaker wiring adapter is not available for the tweeters, so you’ll need to splice into the factory wiring system.
 A set of Posi-Products connectors can make this easier.
 These wonderful little things help you make connections without crimping, soldering, or tape.
 Just strip your stranded wires, insert them in the caps, then hand-tighten the two caps together.
 The wire ends get locked between opposing cone shapes to create a water-, dirt-, vibration-, and heat-proof housing.